eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 ### Quality control
 Quality metrics of the raw sequences was assessed using FASTQC v.0.11.5 and Trimmomatic v.0.36.
-For more details about please refer to [FASTQC main page] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+For more details about please refer to FASTQC main page and manual (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)